card gamer logo

 Pokemon Ace Spec Card - Scoop Up Cyclone

-The final Ace Spec card of the original run, when you consider its set release and card number, Scoop Up Cyclone allows its owner to put 1 of their Pokemon, and all cards attached to it, back in their hand.
+The final Ace Spec card of the original run, when you consider its set release and card number, Scoop Up Cyclone allows its owner to put 1 of their Pokémon, and all cards attached to it, back in their hand.

-Got a Pokemon that’s Poisoned or just damaged beyond all hope?
+Got a Pokémon that’s Poisoned or just damaged beyond all hope?
 Scoop Up Cyclone removes them from play so they can return fully refreshed, with everything they had also attached.

 Certain modern cards can combat the effectiveness of this, such as Trainer card Iono, which sees both players shuffling their cards onto the bottom of their deck, then drawing cards equal to the number of Prize cards they have left.

-However, it’s still a card that can give its owner the ability to shift the balance of power in a game, giving them a bit of breathing room and potentially bring back a powerful Pokemon that was on its last legs!
+However, it’s still a card that can give its owner the ability to shift the balance of power in a game, giving them a bit of breathing room and potentially bring back a powerful Pokémon that was on its last legs!

-Pokemon Black & White: Legendary Treasures (November 2013)
+Pokémon Black & White: Legendary Treasures (November 2013)

 Spiritomb (87/113)